Robert B McMillen Foundation Art Scholarships

 - It must be physically mailed to the Foundation office and it must arrive by the application deadline.

-e.
-Eight (8) examples of artwork submitted in .jpeg, .avi, .mov, or .swf format ONLY.
-Must be uploaded into the application portal.
+- Eight (8) examples of artwork submitted in .jpeg, .avi, .mov, or .swf format ONLY.
 We want to see who you are as an artist!
 In addition to potential and talent, we look for:

 - Focus – Submit work showing the discipline you want to go into.